-The Temporal Go client library provides a test framework to facilitate testing workflow implementations.
-The framework is suited for implementing unit tests as well as functional tests of the workflow logic.
+The Temporal Go SDK provides a test framework to facilitate testing Workflow implementations.
+The framework is suited for implementing unit tests as well as functional tests of the Workflow logic.

 The following code implements unit tests for the

 To run unit tests, we first define a "test suite" struct that absorbs both the

 suite.Suite and the suite functionality from the Temporal test framework via

 testsuite.WorkflowTestSuite.
 Because every test in this test suite will test our Workflow, we